 We need your help!
-The National Stuttering Association operates with a very small staff of one full-time Executive Director and two part-time employees, so it is thanks to our volunteers that our day-to-day operations run as smoothly as they do.
+The National Stuttering Association operates with a very small staff of two: our full-time Executive Director and one part-time Projects Director, so it is thanks to our volunteers that our day-to-day operations run as smoothly as they do.

-- Distribute NSA Pamphlets to local pediatrician’s office
+- Distribute NSA Pamphlets to local pediatrician or speech professional’s office

 - Organize a race/walk/fun run NSA fundraiser